sbliven/gpcrdb/README.md

 for developer information.
 ## Examples

-See sample jupyter notebooks in the `examples` directory
+See sample jupyter notebooks in the `examples` directory.
+Notebooks are saved in the 'percent' format, which is easier to store in git.
+They should be opened with jupyter/jupyterlab using the 'jupytext' extension (should be installed by default).

 ## Citing